Context and Occupational Performance

 SAR OT 563

-This graduate course in occupational therapy is designed to be taken concurrently with two other complementary courses: OT 564 and OT 503.
-This course focuses on knowledge and resources needed for effective clinical reasoning about occupation-based evaluation and intervention.
-Topics covered include diagnostic conditions and disorders, practice contexts/environments, models and theories of practice, research evidence, healthcare/education regulations and policies, and interdisciplinary practitioner roles.
-Content is applied particularly to individuals living with long-term conditions who are most likely to benefit from compensatory and adaptive interventions to enable performance of meaningful occupations such as ADL/IADLs, work, education, play, leisure, and social participation.
+This graduate course in occupational therapy is designed to be taken concurrently with two other complementary courses: OT564 and OT503 (Integrative Seminar/LIFW III).
+This course focuses on knowledge and resources needed for effective clinical reasoning in occupation therapy practice.
+Topics covered include practice contexts/environments, healthcare/education regulations and policies, and interdisciplinary practitioner roles.
+Content is applied particularly to individuals living with long-term conditions who are most likely to benefit from compensatory and adaptive interventions to enable performance of meaningful occupations.
 Classes consist primarily of lectures, group discussions, audiovisual presentations, and case study discussions.
-A high level of self-directed learning is expected.